visioforge/.Net-SDK-s-samples/Media Blocks SDK/Console/Media Info CLI/readme.md

 # Media Blocks SDK .Net - Media Info CLI demo

-Media Info CLI demo is a command line application that uses the Media Blocks SDK .Net to get information about media files.
+The Media Info CLI SDK sample demonstrates a simple console application that uses the VisioForge MediaInfoReaderX library to read and display media file information.
+The program expects a file path as an input argument and prints the media file's details to the console.
+If no argument is provided, it prompts the user to specify an input file.
+The application showcases basic error handling by notifying the user when the specified media file cannot be read.
+This example serves as a quick start guide for developers looking to integrate media file analysis functionalities into their .NET applications.

 ## Features